Philadelphia bans indoor gatherings, broadens virus rules

 The restrictions will ban all indoor gatherings, place new limits on outdoor gatherings, and prohibit fans at Eagles home games.
-The partial shutdown will go into effect on Friday.
+The partial shutdown will go into effect on Friday and will last until the end of the year.

-The pandemic was entering its worst phase and the future was “a little grim,” said Health Commissioner Thomas Farley on Monday during a Keneny administration virtual news conference.
+The pandemic was entering its worst phase and the future was “a little grim,” said Health Commissioner Thomas Farley on Monday during a Kenney administration virtual news conference.

 “The bottom line is this: If we don’t do something to change the trajectory of this epidemic, the hospitals will become full, they’ll have difficulty treating people, and we’ll have between several hundred and more than a thousands deaths just by the end of this year,” Farley said.